NVIDIA/NeMo/docs/source/asr/ssl/intro.rst

 tokens (or latents).
 Examples of contrastive approaches are Contrastive Predictive Coding (CPC), Masked Language Modeling (MLM) etc. In reconstruction methods, models learn by directly estimating the missing (intentionally leftout) portions of the input.
 Masked Reconstruction, Autoregressive Predictive Coding (APC) are few examples.
-Here, we mainly focus on contrastive approaches.

 In the recent past, SSL has been a major benefactor in improving Acoustic Modeling (AM), i.e., the encoder module of neural ASR models.
 Here too, majority of SSL effort is focused on improving AM.